Adrian10988/chartlog-take-home-parser-project/TakeHomeParserProject/Instructions.txt

 You are done with the project once your code base passes all included unit tests.

-Please create a branch off master in this repo, give it a name, and push all your work to that branch.
+Please create a fork of this project and PR it when finished.
 Once done, go ahead and email me and I will take a look.